First Actuarial’s response to USS’s self-sufficiency-in-gilts approach

 Their report challenges the role and nature of USS’s self-sufficiency valuation, which assumes investment primarily in gilts (government bonds), and argues for the superiority of a self-sufficiency valuation that assumes investment primarily in equity (stocks and shares).

 ‘Self-sufficiency’ plays a crucial role for the following reason.
-According to analysis USS commissioned for the last valuation, employers could afford to increase their contributions by 7% from the current 18% of salaries to 25% of salaries if necessary, but no higher.
+USS maintains that employers could afford to increase their contributions by 7% from the current 18% of salaries to 25% of salaries if necessary, but no higher.
 Beyond such an increase in employer contributions, pensions obligations would need to be paid almost entirely out of assets in the scheme.
 In other words, the scheme would have to become ‘self-sufficient’ beyond this point.
 This is USS’s rationale for their self-imposed ‘Test 1’, which is satisfied only if it is possible to make the pension scheme self-sufficient without exceeding a 7% increase in the employer contribution rate.

 What level of assets, and of what kind, are required for self-sufficiency?
 This is what USS says: